raul23/pyebooktools/README.rst

   * `ebooktools.py`_ is the name of the Python script which will always be referred that way in this document (i.e. no hyphen and ending with ``.py``) to distinguish from the original Shell project ``ebook-tools``.
-  * `pyeboooktools`_ is the name of the Python package that you need to `install <#install-pyebooktools>`__ to have access to the ``ebooktools.py`` script.
+  * `pyebooktools`_ is the name of the Python package that you need to `install <#install-pyebooktools>`__ to have access to the ``ebooktools.py`` script.